 [Heading amended by No. 13 of 1906 s.
 1A (as amended by No. 40 of 1957 s.
 21).]

-18. Search may be made of records
+18. Register book etc. may be searched

 The register book and every bill of sale registered as aforesaid may be inspected by all persons during the office hours of the Supreme Court, upon payment for every search against each person of the prescribed fee.